 Despite its complexity, hip replacement surgery is a procedure with a high success rate.
 Although any surgical procedure carries the risk of complications, they are quite rare.
 It is important for patients to understand these risks prior to consenting to surgery.
 You should discuss the possible complications with your surgeon and learn about ways to lessen your risks.
 But keep in mind these risks are only that – a risk and not a certainty.
 The vast majority of hip replacements are successful and patients go on to enjoy their life with a new hip.

 Squeaky Hip or Noisy Hip

 Although these are the most common complications of hip replacement surgery, they do not happen often.
 98% of all hip replacements occur without any significant problems.
-There are several other risks involved with hip replacement surgery and you should be sure to discuss all of them with your surgeon before consenting to surgery.More Hip Articles & FAQs
+There may be other risks involved with hip replacement surgery that could impact you, and you should be sure to ask your surgeon to explain all potential risks before consenting to surgery.

 Filed Under: Hip ReplacementDeciding About Hip ReplacementRecovering from Hip ReplacementMore Hip Articles & FAQs